- The Danger of Air Pollution

-According to the World Health Organization, 9 out of every 10 individuals breathe in the air with contamination levels greater than the WHO guidelines.
+According to the World Health Organization, 9 out of every ten individuals breathe in the air with contamination levels greater than the WHO guidelines.

-As a result, almost seven million people die each year from air pollution.
+As a result of air pollution, almost seven million people die.

 There is no doubt that increasing stroke cases, cardiovascular diseases, and pulmonary diseases are the fruits of air pollution.
 The disturbing thing is that contaminated air has started trespassing the other body systems other than the heart and the lungs.

 Air pollution impacts are not unknown, and increasing evidence is shining a light on several more concerning impacts, not just for our respiratory systems, but for our memory and mental health as well.Cristiana De Lia